slowernews/wisdom-tldr/README.md

 RULE: You are what you say you are.

-CHALLENGE: Know the frontier between confidence and arrogance.

 > *'You're only as good as your next speech.'*

 > *'Fake it till you make it.'*